-We recommend identifying essential variables related to your outcome measures and saving them in your logic file using the savevalue command (please see the wiki for details on how to use this command).
-This will ensure that your data is saved as User Data in the Excel file, and if there are any server problems or internet outages, your data will be saved (User data is saved as soon as users click on a button on a page, whereas Session Data is saved at the end of a session).
+Data entered as a response in an interaction (e.g. single-choice, multiple-choice, text-entry) will be automatically saved as Session Data in the Excel file.
+We recommend identifying essential variables related to your outcome measures and manually saving them in your logic file using the savevalue logic command (please see the wiki for details).
+This will ensure that your data is saved as User Data in the Excel file, so if there are any unexpected problems such as server issues or internet outages, your data will be saved (User data is saved as soon as users click on a button on a page, whereas Session Data is saved at the end of a session, so if there are unexpected issues midway through a session, User data will be saved, but Session Data may not).